 Why Go With Mulch?

-Chances are you’ve seen mulch in gardens around Kennesaw, but if you’ve ever wondered what its purpose is, you’ve come to the right place!
+Chances are you’ve seen mulch in gardens around Marietta, but if you’ve ever wondered what its purpose is, you’ve come to the right place!

 A lot of water can be lost due to evaporation, so mulch serves as a way to prevent this, while also being aesthetically pleasing.
 Mulch comes in many forms, so there’s bound to be one that suits your needs while also adding another interesting visual element to your outdoor area.

 Organic mulch types include peat moss, wood or bark chips, grass or straw, and pine needles.
 The man draw of organic mulch is that it helps your outdoor spaces by introducing nutrients into the soil.
 As the mulch decomposes, nutrients are released, giving the surrounding area extra help in its growth cycle.

 While this means your plants will receive more of a boost than with inorganic mulch, it also requires a bit more upkeep.
 Organic mulch is a great choice if you’re willing to spend a bit more time maintaining it, as well as if your soil is in need of a bit of extra nutrition.
 To emphasize the importance of healthy soil, we find it helpful to keep in mind that soil is a key element of how plants gain their nutrition, so if soil is lacking in the proper nutrients then it’s hard for your plants to really flourish.